apache/inlong-website/docs/en-us/modules/sort/introduction.md

 # supported sources
 - inlong-tubemq
+- pulsar

 # supported storages
 - clickhouse
 - hive (Currently we just support parquet file format)

-#limitations
+# limitations
 Currently, we just support extracting specified fields in the stage of **Transform**.

 # future plans
 ## More kinds of source systems
-pulsar, kafka and etc
+kafka and etc

 ## More kinds of storage systems
 Hbase, Elastic Search, and etc